- Mens Sports

 After graduating from Grand Rapids Baptist Academy (now Northpointe Christian High School), Katie Feenstra starred at Liberty University for four years - earning All-American honors and setting school records for blocks and field goal percentage.
 She led the Flames to the Sweet Sixteen of the 2005 NCAA Women's Basketball tournament before being selected in the first round of the the 2005 WNBA draft.
 She made the WNBA All-Rookie team and played with four WNBA teams including the Detroit Shock in 2007.
 Most recently, she completed her pro career in China.

 "I have had the privilege of being a player under some of the best coaches in women's basketball during the past few years," said Mattera.
-"I am thrilled to be bringing my professional experience and knowledge to Cornerstone and look forward to this challenge."
+"I am thrilled to bring my professional experience and knowledge to Cornerstone."

 Katie Feenstra's collegiate and professional playing record